Never Events in the NHS

 Hospitals have policies and frameworks in place to investigate serious incidents, including never events.
 Under the duty of candour healthcare providers have a statutory duty to be open and honest with patients when things go wrong during their care.

 Never events should, quite simply, never happen if guidance or safety recommendations at a national level are properly implemented.
 If you have experienced a never event during your medical treatment it may be possible to claim compensation.
+The NHS has a structured complaints procedure that allows patients or their families to raise concerns about never events.
+The NHS Complaints Procedure provides a formal way to ensure your grievances are heard and addressed.

-Case Studies of Never Events in the NHS
+Case Studies: The Impact of Never Events

 Removal of fallopian tube on the wrong side